TectonicFury/Generic-C-DataStructures/README.md

   if (a < b) return 1;
   return 0;
 }

-// an _ at the end of comparison function int more_int_(int a, int b) {
+int more_int_(int a, int b) {
   if (a > b) return 1;
   return 0;